Rugrats: A Live Adventure

-Rugrats: A Live Adventure was a live musical show that toured across the United States.
+Rugrats: A Live Adventure was a live musical show that toured across the United States and United Kingdom.
 It was based on the animated television series Rugrats, which aired on Nickelodeon.
-The live show was conceived in 1994, and debuted on February 6, 1998, with a two-year, 50-city tour.
-It was produced by Nickelodeon and Pace Variety Entertainment.
+The live show was conceived in 1994, and debuted in the U.S. on February 6, 1998, with a two-year, 50-city tour.
+The U.K. tour debuted on October 28, 1999.
+The show was produced by Nickelodeon and Pace Variety Entertainment.
 The main cast from the television series reprised their roles through audio recordings, and members of the creative team were also involved, including series creators Arlene Klasky and Gábor Csupó, and composer Mark Mothersbaugh.

 Overview

 The musical was based on the animated television series Rugrats.
 The main cast reprised their roles through audio recordings, while their characters were portrayed by costumed performers.
 The show featured 10 major dance numbers.
 Aside from live performers and set pieces, the show also incorporated a wall of video screens, which provided moving background images and helped progress the storyline.
 The show had a running time of approximately 100 minutes, and was divided into two acts.
 An intermission period provided audience members with the chance to buy merchandise based on the live show.

 Rugrats: A Live Adventure focused on Chuckie Finster (voiced by Christine Cavanaugh) and his wide range of fears.
 Because Chuckie feels safest when adults are around, Tommy Pickles (E. G. Daily) uses a ball and cardboard tube to invent the People-ator, a wand-like device that can bring inanimate household objects to life, including a singing flashlight.
 Angelica Pickles (Cheryl Chase) steals the People-ator and declares herself to be Princess of the World.
 Tommy and Chuckie set out to retrieve the People-ator, with help from Susie Carmichael (Cree Summer) and Phil and Lil DeVille (Kath Soucie).
 Chuckie eventually overcomes his fears by riding a 28-foot smoke-breathing Reptar, and the babies succeed in taking back the People-ator.